-f) Normal sale : means the distribution of cars to individual purchasers through the normal commercial channels of the manufacturer.

-g) Recognition : is the official certification made by the F.I.A. that a minimum number of cars of a specific model has been made on series-production terms to justify classification in group 1, 2, 3 or 4 of these regulations.
-Application for recognition shall be submitted to the F.I.A. by the A.C.N. of the country in which the vehicle is manufactured and shall entail the drawing up of a recognition form (see below).
-It must be established in accordance with the special regulations, called " Regulations for Recognition ", laid down by the F.I.A., and a manufacturer wishing to obtain the recognition of his model(s) must undertake to abide by their prescriptions.
-Recognition will only be granted to car-models which were still in production on 1st January 1967 or the production of which was started after that date.
+- f) Normal sale: means the distribution of cars to individual purchasers through the normal commercial channels of the manufacturer. - number of cars of a specific model has been made on series-production terms to justify classification in group 1, 2, 3, 4, or 5 of these regulations.
+Application for recognition shall be submitted to the FIA by the ACN of the country in which the vehicle is manufactured and shall entail the drawing up of a recognition form (see below).
+It must be established in accordance with the special regulations, called "Regulations for Recognition", laid down by the FIA, and a manufacturer wishing to obtain the recognition of his model(s) must undertake to abide by their prescriptions.
+Recognition will only be granted to car-models which were still in production on 1st January 1969 or the production of which was started after that date.
 Recognition of a series-produced car will become void 4 years after the date on which the series-production of the said model has been stopped.